gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 ### Missing taskbar menu {#missing_taskbar_menu}

-If clicking your steam taskbar icon does not give you a menu, it may be necessary to install the `{{AUR|libappindicator-gtk2}}`{=mediawiki} and `{{AUR|lib32-libappindicator-gtk2}}`{=mediawiki} packages and restart steam.
+If clicking your Steam taskbar icon does not give you a menu, it may be necessary to install the `{{AUR|libappindicator-gtk2}}`{=mediawiki} and `{{AUR|lib32-libappindicator-gtk2}}`{=mediawiki} packages and restart Steam.

 ### \"Your browser does not support the minimum set of features required to watch this broadcast\" error {#your_browser_does_not_support_the_minimum_set_of_features_required_to_watch_this_broadcast_error}